fictorial/jefe/README.markdown

 configured maximum) to handle the request.
 Should there be no available child processes, and the maximum number of child processes have been spawned, the request is entered into a FIFO queue.
-When a child returns a response, a request from is dequeued and sent to the now-available child.
+When a child returns a response, a request is dequeued and sent to the now-available child.

 ### Time Limits